Common Moles, Dysplastic Nevi, and Risk of Melanoma

 - The mole becomes hard or feels lumpy

-- It starts to itch
+- The mole starts to itch

-- It bleeds or oozes
+- The mole bleeds or oozes

 What is a dysplastic nevus?

 A dysplastic nevus may occur anywhere on the body, but it is usually seen in areas exposed to the sun, such as on the back.
-A dysplastic nevus may also appear in areas not exposed to the sun, such as the scalp, breasts, and areas below the waist (1, 3).
+A dysplastic nevus may also appear in areas not exposed to the sun, such as the breasts and areas below the waist (1, 3).
 Some people have only a couple of dysplastic nevi, but other people have more than 10.
 People who have dysplastic nevi usually also have an increased number of common moles.